Pcatchen/liao961120.github.io/work.md

 Oct 13, 2018 &nbsp;&nbsp; [NTU Thesis Template](https://liao961120.github.io/ntuthesis)

 A [bookdown](https://bookdown.org/yihui/bookdown/) Master and PhD thesis template for National Taiwan University.
-The template is bundled into an R package, along with several handy functions, to make it easier to use.
+The template improves the experience of writing thesis by automating tasks such as formatting, creating table of contents, and inserting citations, etc. The template is bundled into an R package, along with several handy functions, to improve user experience.
 {:.indent}

 Oct 10, 2018 &nbsp;&nbsp; [Xaringan Chocolate Theme](https://liao961120.github.io/slides/xaringan/)